 This could encourage employees to book their leave far in advance if there are specific days they wish to take off, which could help avoid conflict if multiple employees want to take the same time off.
 Parents, for example, will know to book school summer holidays off months in advance, rather than leaving it to the last minute.

 This is another way to avoid conflict and tension.
 If you want to avoid staffing issues, you need to set limits on the number of employees who can take time off on any given day.
 Define this limit, and communicate it clearly.
 This will send a subtle message to staff, that they’ll need to think of their colleagues when it comes to booking leave.

-Coupled with your first-come-first-served approach to allocation, this could help to avoid disappointment and arguments in the long-term.
-At the same time, you could let employees know if there are any times when nobody will be allowed to book any leave, such as in that busy run-up to Christmas.
+Coupled with your first-come-first-served approach to allocation, this could help to avoid disappointment and arguments in the long term.
+At the same time, you could let employees know if there are any times when nobody will be allowed to book any leave, such as in that busy run-up to the festive period.